sjconst/word-game/README.md

 # Stephanie's word game

 Play this interactive word game to guess capital cities from around the world.
-Can you beat the clock?

 ## Getting Started